Muyoouu/homepage-template/README.md

 # Home Page Template

-* Simple home web page template using HTML, CSS, and a little Javascript
+* Static home web page template using HTML, CSS, and a little Javascript